-Rio has a rich and boisterous past.
-Once the home of the Tamoio Indians, its is now a city full of opposites, where the poor and the rich live side by side.
+Rio de Janeiro in Brazil has a rich and boisterous past.
+Once the home of the Tamoio Indians, it is now a city full of opposites, where the poor and the rich live side by side.

 Tourists often have trouble grasping the immensity of this city and once they get to know it, they become pressed for time.
 Planning and time are essential, especially for those who wish to experience the annual carnival.
 Rio de Janeiro is ideal to combine a couple of days relaxing on the beach with some activities like visits to the city park and see Christ the Redeemer, for example.